elrikose/tutorials/k8s/cks/topics/supplychain.md

         defaultAllow: true
 ```

-`defaultAllow` allows things to work even if the service is done.
+`defaultAllow` allows new pods to work even if the external service is done.
+The `kubeconf` is used to contact the external service with certifications

 ```yaml
 apiVersion: v1